skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Going to do a re-run of the full extraction now, now that the extra diagnosis columns are being pulled and the service location.

+# 31 Aug 2022

+Going to check on the run I sent off after work yesterday; hopefully we're back up to the same number of kids as we had in the original version of the mansucript.
+If so, I'll carry on with the formal analysis.

+Still took about 4.5 hours which is good, and the run finished.
+I forgot to update the output file names (they're still appended with 'sam'), but that's an easy fix.

+Hm.... seems like we only got a handful more kids, 124,810.
+Not sure what's going on there...